kardemo/Pardemo-Automation/README.md

 4. Next, we want to create java class under these packages
    a.
 Create a new java class under appModule named SignIn_Action.java
-   a.
+   b.
 Create a new java class under automationFramework named TestNG.java
-   a.
+   c.
 Create a new java classes under pageObjects named (Login_Page.java, Logout_Page.java, MarketingEmail_Page.java, MarketingSegmentation_Page.java, ProspectList.java)
-   a.
+   d.
 Create a new java classes under utility named (Constant.java, Log.java)

 5. Copy the contents of the extracted downloaded files into the corresponding new files that we created in step 4.